Skip to content

 a.
 Open Recording Activities

 Open Recording activities are valuable when you want to give your students a lot of time to talk freely about a topic.
 Their recording keeps going while they speak, think, correct themselves, or look at the visual/written prompts given.
-Some great examples for Open Recording activities are:
+Some great examples of open-recording activities are:

 • Respond: Look at question(s) and respond